18F/18f.gsa.gov/_join/open-positions/opp-feedback-analytics-engineer.md

 As an Innovation Specialist, the team member serves the government and makes an impact on a massive scale.
 The position requires that fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
 The incumbent leverages their experience deploying high quality, user centric platforms and services to lead major initiatives, consult on systems and policy proposal, and provide technical, policy, and programmatic guidance to government.

-This position is located within the General Services Administration (GSA), Technology Transformation Service (TTS), Office of Products and Platforms (OPP).
+This position is located within the General Services Administration (GSA), Technology Transformation Service (TTS), Office of Products and Programs (OPP).

 GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the Federal Government'.